 - C-123 Airplanes and Agent Orange Residue

 Possible exposure of C-123 flight, ground maintenance, and aeromedical crew members to herbicide residue in C-123 planes flown during and after after the Vietnam War

 - Korean Demilitarized Zone

 Presumed exposure for units determined by VA and DoD to have operated along the demilitarized zone in Korea between Sept.
 1, 1967, and August 31, 1971.

 - Thailand Military Bases

 - Herbicide Tests and Storage Outside Vietnam

-Possible exposure due to Department of Defense herbicide tests and storage at military installations in the United States and at locations in other countries.
+Possible exposure due to Department of Defense herbicide tests and storage at military installations in the United States and at locations in other countries, and locations added by the PACT Act.